kʷ

 - way̓ kʷaʔ kxəntsin̓ I’ll follow you (PS)

-- maʔ ilíʔxəx kʷaʔ axáʔ iswiʔsʕác̓m̓ iʔ qʷəy̓min̓ Wait a minute until I’m done reading the letter (PS)
+- maʔ ilíʔxəx kʷaʔ axáʔ iswiʔsáˤc̓m̓ iʔ qʷəy̓min̓ Wait a minute until I’m done reading the letter (PS)

-kʷaʔál̓ it gets warm / it's warm
+kʷaʔál̓ it gets warm, it's warm

-kʷaʔkʷaʔáɬ get hot / get red
+kʷaʔkʷaʔáɬ get red, get red hot (plural)

-kʷaˤčt early morning / get up in the morning
+kʷaˤčt early morning, get up in the morning

-- n̓ín̓w̓iʔ axáʔ iʔ p ksnəqsilxʷ kskʷʕáčtaʔxəlx, laʔɬ smaʔməʔím̓ All of you that are related will get up early, including the women folks (PS)
+- n̓ín̓w̓iʔ axáʔ iʔ p ksnəqsilxʷ kskʷáˤčtaʔxəlx, laʔɬ smaʔməʔím̓ All of you that are related will get up early, including the women folks (PS)

 kʷəkʷiw̓ spherical